API Reference

 Emission factor description.

-A list of Unit types that this emission factor accepts.
+The Unit types that this emission factor accepts.

 unit string